-Lord Abbett believes that closing opportunity gaps for underrepresented communities is imperative for a more inclusive future and that equity is vital to a company's long-term, sustainable success.
-We believe that organizations with inclusive environments that embrace diversity of thought, background, and experience are more successful in attracting and retaining talent and generally more agile, more impactful, and better prepared for the future.
+We believe that organizations with inclusive environments that embrace diversity of thought, background, and experience are more successful in attracting and retaining talent and generally more agile, more impactful, and better prepared for an evolving market landscape.

-Given the importance of equity, Lord Abbett encourages companies to have clear diversity policies, and strategies in place to facilitate equity within their organizations, as well as a broader range of stakeholders, including local and global communities.
-Further, we encourage companies to disclose milestones and targets towards achieving stated equity goals.
-Lord Abbett also encourages the disclosure of workforce diversity metrics consistent with data provided on EEO- 1 reports or other comparable data and will generally support proposals requesting additional disclosure of these metrics and initiatives.
+Given the importance of inclusivity, Lord Abbett generally encourages companies to have clear diversity policies and strategies in place to facilitate inclusivity within their organizations, as well as a broader range of stakeholders, including local and global communities.
+Lord Abbett also generally encourages the disclosure of workforce diversity metrics consistent with data provided on EEO-1 reports or other comparable data and will generally support proposals requesting disclosure of these metrics.

-In evaluating proposals related to equity, Lord Abbett will consider current company disclosures, peer disclosures, engagement, and diversity-related controversies, among other factors.
+In evaluating proposals related to inclusivity, Lord Abbett will consider current company disclosures, peer disclosures, engagement, and related controversies, among other factors.